What are Tylenol Poisoning in Cats?

 Cats with Tylenol toxicity may require respiratory support.
 Supplemental oxygen can help promote blood oxygenation in cats that develop methemoglobinemia.

-Prompt treatment is essential for the best prognosis, especially for cats who ingest high dosages of Tylenol.
+Prompt treatment is essential for the best prognosis, especially for cats who ingest a high.

 Recovering from Tylenol poisoning can be a long road for cats.
 Felines typically require continued treatment to prevent liver damage even after they get home from the animal hospital.
 Medication and regular testing can help monitor and protect liver function.